RobTillaart/LUHN/README.md

 Basic idea is to put all digits-1 through the formula and the output should equal the last digit.

+This LUHN library also includes a "stream" based LUHN calculation, in which digits can be add one at a time (from a stream) and it will return the LUHN checksum so far.
+This is a new application as LUHN depends on the length of the input being odd or even.
+To handle this two values are maintained (for odd and even lengths) and the correct one is returned.

+Maintaining two checksums makes the stream **add(c)** algorithm substantial slower (~4x) than the normally used **generateChecksum(buffer)** or the **isValid(buffer)**.
+However that is a small price for the new functionality.

+The amount of data that can be added in stream mode is infinite in theory.
+However that is not tested for obvious reasons, internally a 32 bit counter exists.

+#### Notes

-Note: some LUHN validations uses the reversed product string.
+- some LUHN validations uses the reversed product string.
+- 0.1.x versions are obsolete due to incorrect math.

+#### Links

 - https://en.wikipedia.org/wiki/Luhn_algorithm

-0.1.x versions are obsolete due to incorrect math.

-#### related

 - https://github.com/RobTillaart/Adler
 - https://github.com/RobTillaart/CRC
 - https://github.com/RobTillaart/Fletcher